Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

     .buildAsyncClient();

 // receive() operation continuously fetches messages until the subscription is disposed.
+// The stream is infinite, and completes when the subscription or receiver is closed.
 Disposable subscription = receiver.receive().subscribe(context -> {
     ServiceBusReceivedMessage message = context.getMessage();
     System.out.printf("Id: %s%n", message.getMessageId());